-Most recently, the Draft 2010 Biological Opinion has found that the fisheries for Alaska groundfish in the Bering Sea and Aleutian Islands and Gulf of Alaska, and the cumulative effects of these fisheries, are likely to jeopardize the continued existence of the western distinct population segment (DPS) of Steller sea lions, and also likely to adversely modify the designated critical habitat of the western DPS of Steller sea lions.
-Because this Biological Opinion has found jeopardy and adverse modification of critical habitat, the agency is required to implement reasonable and prudent alternatives (RPAs) to the proposed actions (the fisheries).
-The Draft Biological Opinion includes proposed RPAs which require changes in groundfish fishery management in Management Sub-areas 543, 542, and 541 in the Aleutian Islands Management Area.
-NOAA Fisheries intends to complete the final Biological Opinion and to implement the direct final rule measures before the start of the 2011 fishery in January.
+Most recently, the 2010 NMFS Biological Opinion found that the fisheries for Alaska groundfish in the Bering Sea and Aleutian Islands and Gulf of Alaska, and the cumulative effects of these fisheries, are likely to jeopardize the continued existence of the western distinct population segment (DPS) of Steller sea lions, and also likely to adversely modify the designated critical habitat of the western DPS of Steller sea lions.
+Because this Biological Opinion found jeopardy and adverse modification of critical habitat, the agency is required to implement reasonable and prudent alternatives (RPAs) to the proposed actions (the fisheries).
+The Biological Opinion includes RPAs which require changes in groundfish fishery management in Management Sub-areas 543, 542, and 541 in the Aleutian Islands Management Area.
+NOAA Fisheries implemented the direct final rule measures before the start of the 2011 fishery in January.
+The RPAs specific to Atka mackerel are listed below: